markrau73/Resp_website_bikes/README.md

 # Resp_website_bikes

-It is responsive website build with following tools:
+It is the responsive website build with the following tools:

 - HTML,